-But there’s one that doesn’t get discussed very much, and it’s not a tactic.
+Fortunately, there might be only one thing you’re missing, and it’s not manipulative or just another tactic.
 It should be part of your entire mindset around selling.

 When most people hear that word, they think of some stubborn person, arms crossed, shaking their head, and unwilling to listen or believe anybody.